Gods (video game): Gameplay

 Precise and timed jumping are required to progress.
 Planning each move carefully yields better results health-wise than attempting to rush through a level, and there are some puzzles (often involving levers and objects) which require the player to go back and forth in the level, since there is only a four-space inventory where objects required to get bonuses (such as keys) or to complete a level can be carried.
 The console versions (particularly the Mega Drive/Genesis version) run at a considerably higher speed, which increases the difficulty level.
-A Game Boy Advance version was also in development but cancelled.
-There was also a Turbografx-CD version in the works, but apparently was canceled for unknown reasons.

 The console versions do not share the same opening theme music as the PC versions of the game.
 They do, however, have background music throughout the game, while the PC version only has background music throughout the game with a Roland LAPC-I.

 There are several weapons available in the levels or to buy, and up to three of each can be used simultaneously.
 It is also possible to vary the focus of the weapons: to destroy more enemies at the same horizontal level as the player, a tight angle is advisable, but in levels with open spaces and enemies in higher places, a diffuse aim might prove more useful.
 There are also other weapons, such as bouncing axes that can be used to take on enemies at a lower level or fireballs.

 The enemy AI adapts to the player position and their skill.
 Some rooms contain inaccessible items - smaller "thieves" show up from a passage in the wall, try to grab the item and bring it back to another point in the room or disappear with it.
 The player is able to obtain the item if they shoot the thief at the correct time.
 Bonuses are awarded for reaching certain parts of the level under a certain limit of time or number of lives, bringing an object to a room or simply by playing poorly, where the game helps the player.

 There are four levels, each with a Guardian at the end.
-After completion of a level the player meets a trader, and depending on the wealth accumulated during the game (by catching diamond-shaped jewels or bags) can buy more powerful weapons or items (Xenon 2 Megablast uses the same idea).
+After completion of a level the player meets a trader, and depending on the wealth accumulated during the game (by catching diamond-shaped jewels or bags) can buy more powerful weapons or items (Xenon 2: Megablast uses the same idea).

 Development

 As was common with Bitmap Brothers, an external musician assured the game score, this time John Foxx as Nation 12.
 The box cover illustration was designed by the British comic book artist Simon Bisley.
 The graphics were designed using the SpriteFX application.
 Versions for the Nintendo DS and PC Engine Super CD-ROM² were planned but never released.
+A Game Boy Advance version was also in development but cancelled immediately.